EwDosbox/PlatBorne/Concepts, Presentation, Lore/LORE.md

 5. Diggy Diggy Hole Right Into Your Skull!
 6. They are going to glue you back together...IN HELL!!!
 7. El Stupido
-8. Welcome to the Shadow Realm, Jimbo
+8. Welcome to the Shadow realm, Hunta
 9. Did it hurt?
 Good
 10. Dying must be your expertise
 11. May your falls be many, and your days few